-What We Do: The Modern Story recruits talented college graduates from the U.S. to lead 6 month digital storytelling programs for 8th and 9th class students at low-income inner city schools in Hyderabad.
-TMS also employs local instructors – Muslim women with disadvantaged backgrounds previously trained in Information Technology skills.
-Together, the Fellows and local instructors administer a curriculum that emphasizes critical thinking, creativity, digital literacy, English language practice and concepts of social justice.
+Our Mission: The Modern Story recruits talented college graduates to lead 6-month digital storytelling programs for 8th and 9th class students at low-income inner city schools in Hyderabad.
+TMS also employs local instructors and, together, the Fellows and local instructors administer a curriculum that emphasizes critical thinking, creativity, digital literacy, English language practice and concepts of social justice.

 Our Curriculum: Students progress from writing stories about their personal lives, to creating photo stories about their communities, to producing micro-documentaries about social and environmental issues facing their nation and the world.
-Throughout the program, students practice writing, discussion-based learning, debate and problem solving.
+Throughout the program, students practice writing, discussion and project based learning, debate and problem solving.
 Students also attend fieldtrips to Google Hyderabad, and participate in career panels and mentorship programs.

-Benefits of the Program: Our eight and ninth class students are predominantly first-generation learners from the lowest socio-economic strata.
-They energetically seize the opportunity to become digitally literate and project their voices into the world.
+Benefits of the Program: Our eighth and ninth class students are predominantly first-generation learners from the lowest socio-economic strata.
+They energetically seize the opportunity to develop technical skills and project their voices into the world.
 Their local instructors become effective mentors, proving that digital skills can translate into jobs and improve the status of women in their community.
 Our U.S. based Fellows participate in authentic development work by engaging in two-way learning.

-The Results: Confident students who think and speak for themselves as agents of change with advanced digital literacy and communication skills; minority Muslim women as financial providers for their families; more aware Americans contributing productively to the global community.
+The Results: Confident students who think and speak for themselves as agents of change; development of 21st Century Skills: advanced digital literacy and communication skills; greater emphasis on girls education and providing opportunities for technical skills development; authentic teaching experience engaging Fellows in contributing productively to the global community.

-Program Logistics: The Modern Story’s program runs from June to December, and Fellows and local instructors teach at several schools during the semester in addition to shorter rural workshops at Tamil Nadu based not-for-profit Communities Rising.
-Classes in Hyderabad are generally 2 hours long, held 2-4 times a week and capped at 30 students.
+Program Logistics: The Modern Story’s program runs from June through December, and Fellows and local instructors teach at several schools during the semester in addition to shorter rural workshops at Tamil Nadu based not-for-profit Communities Rising.
+Classes in Hyderabad are generally 2 hours long, held 2-4 times a week.
 TMS aims to work at schools with previously installed computer labs and provides additional technological equipment where needed.